Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study: Key Performance Indicators for SC/MC Waveform Performance Evaluation

-The SE (bits/sec/Hz) is an essential indicator of throughput and achievable rate for a given BW.
-Since the THz band promises huge available BWs, unlike below $\unit[6]{GHz}$ communications, SE is not a primary concern.
+The SE (bits/sec/Hz) is an essential indicator of throughput and achievable rate for a given bandwidth.
+Since the THz band promises huge available bandwidths, unlike below $\unit[6]{GHz}$ communications, SE is not a primary concern.
 However, SE is still important for data demanding use cases, such as THz-enabled holographic video meeting, augmented reality (AR), and virtual reality (VR).
-Similarly, at the physical layer, the E2E latency, which is the delay between information transmission (bits at the output of the channel encoder) and recovery (bits at the input of the channel decoder), is WF-dependant (overlapping in OQAM/FBMC lengthens the frame duration, for example).
-Nevertheless, the ultra-broadband THz BW ($B$) ensures a very small sampling period ($T_\samp$).
-The processing time of the equalizer and channel encoder/decoder (not included in our E2E latency definition) are more critical at THz frequencies and are also dependent on the used WF.
+Similarly, the TTI latency, defined as the minimum time to transmit each packet of data \cite{chen2018ultra}, is waveform-dependant (overlapping in OQAM/FBMC lengthens the frame duration, for example).
+Nevertheless, the ultra-broadband THz bandwidth ($B$) ensures a very small sampling period ($T_\samp$).
+Note that physical layer latency includes other delay components~\cite{chen2018ultra}, such as the signal processing time of the equalizer and channel encoder/decoder (but are not included in our latency definition and computations).
+Signal processing latency is more critical at THz frequencies and depends on the used waveform.